Studying with a disability

 To be able to access the targeted study support you need, please contact coordinator Birgitta Olsson as soon as possible.
 The sooner we know about your special needs, the better the possibilities for us to agree on a plan for adequate support.

-You book a meeting to look through your study situtation and the support that is relevant for you.
+You book a meeting to look through your study situation and the support that is relevant for you.
 Please bring certificates from physician, psychologist, audiologist, speech therapist or equivalent to the meeting, which confirms a lasting disability.

 Different kinds of support